 What will study look like in 2021 at Melbourne?

 We’re looking forward to increasing our campus-based in-person teaching and learning, study and social activities throughout 2021, and most importantly, welcoming you back to our campuses across Victoria.
-Our Virtual Campus Community, including all University Services for students, will remain running online.

-In the first half of 2021 (including Semester 1 2021 and Summer Term), there will be three delivery modes for your subjects:
+There will be three delivery modes for your subjects:

 - Dual-Delivery: blend of online and on-campus delivery; all students can enrol in these subjects